TheLab-ms/website-content/pages/make.md

 url: /
 save_as: make.html

 We have 3d printers and soldering irons!

-# We have two FlashForge Creator Pro 3D Printers.
+This is a terrible intro paragraph.
+I apologize.

+# The 3D Print Lab

+We have two FlashForge Creator Pro printers in our *Print Lab*.
+Each of these 3D printers is equipped with dual extruders, and they have heated beds with a build volume of 9" x 6" x 5.7".
+The extruders can handle both PLA and ABS.
+We print with layer heights from 0.1mm to 0.3mm.
+We've turned out some nice, high-quality prints at 60mm per second.

 ![3D Printing](/images/3DPrinting1.jpg)

-We can print Buddha Troopers
+All members are free to use our 3D printers at any time.
+We stock quality filament in a variety of colors, and members can make use of this filament for a nominal fee--10 cents per meter for standard ABS filament.

+We'd prefer members use the filament we stock--it is higher quality filament and less likely to clog the extruders.
+Members can use their own filament, though.
+You may want to try something more expensive like BronzeFill or NinjaFlex.
+We don't currently have these in stock, so you would have to bring your own.

 ![3D Printing](/images/3DPrinting2.jpg)